 - 1. The development is hereby approved under Section 73A of the Town and Country Planning Act 1990 (as amended) which allows for retrospective consent. - 2.
 The development shall be occupied as holiday accommodation only and shall not be occupied as a person's sole or main place of residence.
 An up to date register shall be kept at the holiday accommodation hereby permitted and be made available for inspection by the local planning authority upon request.
 The register shall contain details of the names of all of the occupiers of the accommodation, their main home addresses and their date of arrival and departure from the accommodation.
 Reason: In order to ensure that the accommodation is occupied solely for holiday letting purposes only and not for any other residential purpose.
-Policy: Local Development Plan - Policy 37

-(Self Catering Development).

-- 3. The access shall be left open unimpeded by gates or any other barrier.
+Policy: Local Development Plan Policy 37 (Self Catering Development). - 3.
+The access shall be left open unimpeded by gates or any other barrier and retained as such in perpetuity.
 Reason: In accord with Policy 53 of the Pembrokeshire Coast National Park Local Development Plan and in the interests of highway safety. - 4.
-Within 3 months of the date of this decision, details shall be submitted of how the gravel driveway surfacing shall be laid within 5 metres of the edge of the carriageway of the County Road to include how this material will be controlled from entering the Highway.
-Reason: In accord with Policy 53 of the Pembrokeshire Coast National Park Local Development Plan and in the interests of highway safety. - 5.
-The parking and turning area shown on the submitted drawings shall be completed before the development is brought into use and thereafter shall be retained for no purpose other than parking and turning.
-Reason: In accord with Policy 53 of the Pembrokeshire Coast National Park Local Development Plan and in the interests of highway safety.
-The proposed development by virtue of its location within the countryside is contrary to Policy 7 (Countryside) of the adopted Pembrokeshire Coast National Park Authority Local Development Plan (September 2010), the Accessibility SPG, and the principles of Planning Policy Wales, (Edition 10, December 2018).
-The proposed development by virtue of its location within the countryside is contrary to Policy 7 (Countryside) of the adopted Pembrokeshire Coast National Park Authority Local Development Plan (September 2010), the Accessibility SPG, and the principles of Planning Policy Wales, (Edition 10, December 2018).
-The proposed development by virtue of its location within the countryside is contrary to Policy 7 (Countryside) of the adopted Pembrokeshire Coast National Park Authority Local Development Plan (September 2010), the Accessibility SPG, and the principles of Planning Policy Wales, (Edition 10, December 2018).
+Within 3 months of the date of this decision, details shall be submitted to and approved in writing by the local planning authoirty of how the gravel driveway surfacing shall be laid within 5 metres of the edge of the carriageway of the County Road to include how this material will be controlled from entering the Highway.
+The scheme shall be implemented as approved and retained thereafter.
+Reason: In accord with Policy 53 of the Pembrokeshire Coast National Park Local Development Plan and in the interests of highway safety - 5.
+The parking and turning area shown on the submitted drawings shall be completed within the 3 months following the approval hereby grnated and thereafter shall be retained for no purpose other than parking and turning.
+Reason: In accord with Policy 53 of the Pembrokeshire Coast National

+Park Local Development Plan and in the interests of highway safety.